minni-im/minni-im.github.io/_posts/2013-04-17-ssl-nearly-activated.md

 PS: I recently heard weird stuffs regarding proxies and non-physical firewalls that were able to forbid TCP over HTTP which is exactly what websockets are based on...

+Edit: I mean on port 80.
+It works fine over 443.